 Good dental hygiene is imperative in the maintenance of excellent dental health, this is something our practice hygienist Niamh is more than happy to help with.
-A cleaning with Niamh is a great way to boost your oral health in one visit & can protect you from the development of decay & gum disease & leave your teeth feeling clean & healthy, giving you a rejuvenated smile.
+A cleaning with Niamh is a great way to boost your oral health in one visit and can protect you from the development of decay and gum disease and leave your teeth feeling clean and healthy, giving you a rejuvenated smile.

 Bleeding gums?
 Bad Breath?

 This can be a sign that you have or are at risk for gum disease.
 The main cause of bleeding gums is the build-up of plaque bacteria at the gum line.
 This will lead to a condition known as gingivitis or inflamed gums.
 This plaque bacteria in your mouth that causes such inflammation gives off noxious odours causing bad breath.
 Plaque bacteria that is not removed will eventually harden into tartar.
 This will lead to increased bleeding, bad breath and a more advanced form of gum disease known as periodontal disease.

 Our hygienist will advise you on the best oral hygiene regime to suit your personal needs.

 Fissure Sealants could prevent tooth decay from forming in your own or your children’s teeth.
 Preventing tooth decay before it appears can mean less pain and less money in the meantime.
-A sealant is a plastic film-like material that is applied to the chewing surfaces of the back teeth & acts as a barrier to protect the teeth from decay causing bacteria.
+A sealant is a plastic film-like material that is applied to the chewing surfaces of the back teeth and acts as a barrier to protect the teeth from decay causing bacteria.